jmmorato/openddsharp/Documentation/articles/subscription_module.md

 ## Subscriber Class

-Per the DDS specification (§2.2.2.5.2), a `Subscriber` is the object responsible for the actual reception of data resulting from its subscriptions.
+Per the DDS specification, a `Subscriber` is the object responsible for the actual reception of data resulting from its subscriptions.
 It acts on behalf of one or several `DataReader` objects related to it.
 When it receives data from other parts of the system, it builds the list of concerned `DataReader` objects and indicates to the application that data is available — through its listener or by enabling related conditions.